Installation¶

 Obtain the source code of QSym² either via

-or by downloading a compressed tarball release and extracting it.git
+or by downloading a compressed tarball release and extracting it.git: -

 Inside the source code directory, install QSym² by running the following command:

-to allow for system-wide availability.Note that the
+which will compile and install theqsym2binary into$HOME/.cargo/binto allow for system-wide availability.Note that the

-feature is to be installed.
+--featuresoption in the command above specifies that thefullfeature is to be installed.
 This option accepts a comma-separated list of features listed in the Rust features section and can be modified to select other features to be installed as appropriate.It is possible to install the

 Python-library compilation¶

-features are to be compiled on a Linux operating system and then installed as a Python library inside a conda environment.
-These features are specified in the pyproject.toml
+The following instructions assume that the openblas-static, integrals, and python features are to be compiled on a Linux operating system and then installed as a Python library inside a conda environment.
+These features are specified in the pyproject.toml file.

 - Follow steps 1 to 4 under the Binary compilation section above to install the required prerequisites.